skoelle/kctl-tui/SPEC.md

   (`tmux kill-session`, closing both k9s panes as well) and then moves the Go tool's screen stack one level up: namespace selection -> team selection -> context selection.
-- **Tab** in the control pane switches the context pair according to the context-pair pattern (see 3.6) for both status panes simultaneously; the namespace stays the same.

 ### 3.2 Namespace grouping via labels